Linwood Pendleton

 Pendleton has collaborated with conservationists worldwide including at the WWF, The Nature Conservancy, Environmental Defense Fund, NRDC, and he served for nearly ten years on the Board of the Conservation Strategy Fund.
 He served on the Science Advisory Committee of the Gulf of Maine Research Institute, GEO Blue Planet steering committee, the Blue Carbon Finance Working Group, and the OBIS science advisory committee.
 Pendleton has served on several government and scholarly advisory boards and committees, including the California Marine Life Protection Act Initiative, as part of the statewide Science Advisory Team and Central Coast Subteam.
 He currently sits on the Editorial Board of the Journal of Ocean and Coastal Economics (JOCE).

-His interests are now on international initiatives that focus on breaking down barriers to using 4th Industrial Revolution technologies (e.g. autonomous sensors, satellites, drones, big data, AI, etc.) for ocean science and conservation.
+His interests are now on building bottom-up networks to support ocean professionals and scientists working to co-design science for sustainable development.

 Education and Academic Career

 Pendleton left Lafayette High School after his junior year to start an undergraduate degree at the College of William and Mary where he graduated summa cum laude and a member of the Phi Beta Kappa and Sigma Xi honor societies.
 In 1986 he started a Ph.D. in Ecology, Evolution, and Behavior at Princeton University where he studied the evolutionary strategies for co-existence two species of caiman in the upper Amazon Basin, in Manu National Park.
 In 1989 Pendleton left Princeton with a terminal masters degree.
 He next attended Harvard's Kennedy School of Government where he earned a masters of public administration; his studies included field work in Belize, Nicaragua, and Honduras.
 His work in Nicaragua led to a chapter on the potential pitfalls of non-timber forestry.

 Immediately after graduating from Harvard, Pendleton enrolled in a doctoral degree in Forestry and Environmental Studies from Yale University.
 He left Yale in 1996 to become the first faculty member hired into the University of Southern California's new Environmental Studies Program, with a primary appointment in Economics.
 He received his doctoral degree from Yale later that year in the spring of 1997 while finishing his first year as an assistant professor.
 While at USC, Pendleton transitioned to the School of International Relations and eventually left the university to become an assistant professor of Economics and Finance at the University of Wyoming.
 In 2004 Pendleton returned to California to become a tenured associate professor in the Environmental Science and Engineering Program at UCLA's School of Public Health.